 Drew’s solo exhibition at the Thread Waxing Space, New York, in 1992 marked a transition in his art that resulted in a dramatic shift to epic scale and the inclusion of formal metaphors.
 For example, a work, titled Number 24, is twenty feet wide and consists of densely stacked wooden slats of various lengths with rusted and bent nails protruding and loose cotton fibers spilling out of various crevices.
 This transition in the artist’s work came after he took a trip to Gorée Island in Africa and was deeply affected by the history of the land: for over three centuries, it served as a central trading post for the slave trade where over twenty million slaves passed through on their way to the Americas.
 After his trip, Drew began employing cotton as a dominant theme in his work.
 Eleanor Heartney, in a review of the exhibition, noted that Drew “performed a delicate balancing act” where “familiar Post-Minimal contrasts between softness and hardness or randomness and order become metaphors for deeper contradictions between freedom and confinement, transition and decay.”

 Drew has exhibited nationally and internationally, and his work is in the permanent collections of the Smithsonian Institution’s Hirshhorn Museum and Sculpture Garden in Washington, D.C.; the Metropolitan Museum of Art in New York; the Solomon R. Guggenheim Museum in New York; the Caldic Collectie in Rotterdam, The Netherlands, among others.
 Drew made prints at Crown Point Press in 2015 for the first time where he produced eleven etchings, which were included in a solo exhibition at the Crown Point Gallery, San Francisco, in Spring 2016.
-He currently lives and works in Brooklyn and is represented by Sikkema Jenkins & Co Gallery in New York City.
+He currently lives and works in Brooklyn and is represented by Galerie Lelong & Co. in New York City and Anthony Meier Fine Arts, in San Francisco.

 -Katharine Fulton-Peebles, Crown Point Press